Table of Contents

 Cost & Efficiency

 A commercial cannabis grow room can consume 2,000-3,000 kWh of energy per pound of products produced.
-And with electricity - but more specifically, lighting - coming in as one of the highest input costs of production, ensuring that growers are using the most efficient lighting sources can save a significant amount of money and energy usage.
+With electricity—but more specifically, lighting—being one of the highest input costs of production, ensuring that growers are using the most efficient lighting sources can save a significant amount of money and energy usage.

-The estimated cost of a 1,000-watt HPS grow lamp is around $500-$1,000 per year, while LED lights can reach as high as $2,000 for high-quality 500-watt lamps.
-While this initial investment can be steep, the LED lights' energy savings can justify the price of switching from HPSs to LEDs by paying off the cost to switch in just two to four years.
+The estimated cost of a 1,000-watt HPS grow lamp is around $500-$1,000, while LED lights can reach as high as $2,000 for high-quality 500-watt lamps.
+While this initial investment can be steep, the LED lights’ energy savings can justify the price of switching from HPSs to LEDs by paying off the cost to switch in just two to four years.

 Where lifespan is concerned, HPS lamps generally last between 20,000 – 24,000 hours, whereas LED lights last between 50,000 – 100,000 hours.
 Combining these averages with the mid to long-term cost-savings, U.S. consumers and businesses are projected to save $20 billion per year by switching to LED lightbulbs.
 And with LED lights using up to 70% of the energy that HPSs do while creating less heat and lasting more than twice as long as HPS lamps, the savings generated from switching to LEDs is significant, especially for growers looking to scale up.